0x4b53/amqp-rpc/README.md

 ### Client

-Similar to the server, a client can be passed a `Certificates` type when calling `New` to setup the connection with TLS.
+Similar to the server, a client is passed an URL when calling `New`.
+To setup the connection with TLS either a complete dialconfig or just a certificate type can be passed.
 Everything you usually handle is handled within the client package such as creating channels, creating queues, subscribing to said queue will be taken care of for you.
 The client will monitor the connection and reconnect if it's lost.

 The client is designed to handle publishing and consumption of the reply in a non-blocking way to ensure that everyone using a client will get their message